 • Former Vice-Chair and Chair, AAG China Geography Specialty Group

-• Department Chair, Geography and Environment, 2012–present
+• Department Chair, Geography and Environment, 2012–2024

 Research Interests